Karl Haushofer: Life and early career

+Geopolitik and relationship with Hitler

+Haushofer entered academia with the aim of restoring and regenerating Germany.
+He believed the Germans' lack of geographical knowledge and geopolitical awareness to be a major cause of Germany’s defeat in World War I, because Germany had found itself with a disadvantageous alignment of allies and enemies.
+His specialty was to combine the fields of geography, history, economics, demography, political science, and anthropology into a new discipline that came to be called Geopolitik.
+Haushofer himself could not plainly describe this "new science," but its principal thrust was to view the state as a person or organism, shaped over time by its unique geography and history into a specific national character.
+In this context he coined the term Lebensraum - "room to live" - to describe the territory that a healthy and expanding state needed to sustain its population.
+This notion would be adopted by Hitler and the Nazi party in its most aggressive and militaristic interpretation.

+In 1923, Hitler was jailed following his failed "Beer Hall Putsch," and Rudolf Hess surrendered to be imprisoned alongside his leader in Landsberg Prison.

+Haushofer became a teacher of politics and philosophy to both Hess and Hitler.
+According to scholar Holger Herwig, "Like a dry sponge, Hitler soaked up what Haushofer offered."

+Haushofer's son Albrecht considered that his father's most powerful contribution to Hess and Hitler was his own substantial credibility as a soldier and scholar: "One has to imagine what it meant in the Bavaria of that time," he wrote, "when a man of my father’s stature [general and professor] and popularity constantly traveled out to Landsberg."

 From 1925 to 1931 and from 1933 to 1939, Haushofer broadcast monthly radio lectures on the international political situation.
 That Weltpolitischer Monatsbericht made him a household name in contemporary Germany, and he came to be known in circles far removed from academia.
 He was a founding member of the Deutsche Akademie, of which he served as president from 1934 to 1937.
 He was a prolific writer, publishing hundreds of articles, reviews, commentaries, obituaries and books, many of which were on Asian topics, and he arranged for many leaders in the Nazi party and in the German military to receive copies of his works.

-Louis Pauwels, in his book Monsieur Gurdjieff, describes Haushofer as a former student of George Gurdjieff.
-Others, including Pauwels, said that Haushofer created a Vril society and that he was a secret member of the Thule Society.
-Stefan Zweig spoke warmly of him but said history would have to judge how far he knowingly contributed to Nazi doctrine, as more documentation became available.
-Zweig credited him with the concept of Lebensraum, used in a psychological sense of a nation's relative energies.

 After the establishment of the German Nazi government, Haushofer remained friendly with Hess, who protected Haushofer's wife from the racial laws of the Nazis, which deemed her a "half-Jew".
 During the prewar years, Haushofer was instrumental in linking Japan to the Axis powers, acting in accordance with the theories in his book Geopolitics of the Pacific Ocean.